Adtonitus/purescript-fractile/README.md

 ## Features

 - **Cross-platform support**: `Layout` and `Drawing` abstractions for both web and native applications
-- **Reactive and Modular**: Built around [purescript-signal](https://pursuit.purescript.org/packages/purescript-signal/13.0.0) with a cute `Action` wrapper around `Effect` and the `Live` monad, making composition and state management a breeze.
+- **Reactive and Modular**: Built around [purescript-signal](https://pursuit.purescript.org/packages/purescript-signal/13.0.0) with a cute `Action` newtype wrapping `Effect` and the `Live` monad, making composition and state management a breeze.
 - **Pure and functional**: No side-effects in UI construction — everything is purely functional.

 ### 🧩 Separation of Concerns: UI Code is Stateless 🧩